Abhiek187/cdk-poc/README.md

 cdk synth # generate a CloudFormation template based on the construct
 ```

+For more info on the CDK, check out the [docs](https://docs.aws.amazon.com/cdk/api/v2/).

 # Welcome to your CDK TypeScript project

 This is a blank project for CDK development with TypeScript.